PhotoScape

 PhotoScape is a graphics editing program, developed by MOOII Tech, Korea.
 The basic concept of PhotoScape is 'easy and fun', allowing users to easily edit photographs taken from their digital cameras or even mobile phones.
 PhotoScape provides a simple user interface to perform common photo enhancements including color adjustment, cutting, resizing, printing and GIF animation.
-Photoscape operates on Microsoft Windows systems and Mac.
-It is available on Linux systems as a Snap package.
+Photoscape operates on Microsoft Windows and Mac and is available on Linux systems as a Snap package.
 The default languages are English and Korean, with additional language packages available for download.

 Version 3.7 is the current stable release for Windows XP, 7, Vista, or 8.
-The current version Photoscape X is for Windows 10 with a pro version available for a fee.
+The current version Photoscape X is for Windows 10 and macOS 10.12 or later, with a pro version available for a fee.
 Older versions are still available for Windows 98 or ME users.
 It is distributed free of charge for all users, including commercial bodies.